U-Fee/hello-world/README.md

 # hello-world
-learn how to do repositories

 i love learning
+also learning how to do repositories i love learning

+id like to dive into code